Joyserr/docker-template/README_EN.md

 ## 📄 License

-This project configuration follows the MIT License.
+This project configuration follows MIT License.

-## 🤝 Contribution
+## 🤝 Contributing

 Issues and Pull Requests are welcome!